Skip to main content

 5 mentions Positive Neutral Negative

-• “As another of the people who played the old original Double Dragon games, I can only view this as a sloppy attempt at a cash grab and a terrible addition to the franchise.
-The graphics are worse than the first three Double Dragon games, the fan games, and others that are much older.
-Don't buy it if you're nostalgic about the series (old games and cartoons); it's at best an okay beat-em-up that should never have been given the Double Dragon label.”
+• “As someone who played the original Double Dragon games, I view this as a sloppy cash grab and a terrible addition to the franchise.
+The graphics are worse than the first three games and older fan games.
+Don't buy if you're nostalgic about the series.”

 • “It's a quick cash grab and lazy as hell in design.”